Travertine

-Travertine (/ˈtrævərtiːn/ TRAV-ər-teen) is a form of terrestrial limestone deposited around mineral springs, especially hot springs.
+Travertine (/ˈtrævərtiːn/ TRAV-ər-teen) is a form of fresh water limestone deposited around mineral springs, especially hot springs.
 It often has a fibrous or concentric appearance and exists in white, tan, cream-colored, and rusty varieties.
 It is formed by a process of rapid precipitation of calcium carbonate, often at the mouth of a hot spring or in a limestone cave.
 In the latter, it can form stalactites, stalagmites, and other speleothems.

 Travertine is frequently used in Italy and elsewhere as a building material.
-Similar, but softer and extremely porous deposits formed from ambient-temperature water are known as tufa.
+Similar, but softer and extremely porous, deposits formed from ambient-temperature water are known as tufa.

 Etymology

 The word 'travertine' is derived from the Italian travertino, a derivation of the Latin tiburtinus meaning 'of Tibur', now known as Tivoli, near Rome, Italy.